firebase/functions-samples/convert-images/README.md

 ## Functions Code

-See file [functions/index.js](functions/index.js) for the email sending code.
+See file [functions/index.js](functions/index.js) for the image conversion code.

 The image conversion is performed using ImagMagick which is installed by default on all Firebase Functions.
-This is a CLI for which we use a NodeJS wrapper.
+This is a CLI so we execute the command from node using the [child-process-promise](https://www.npmjs.com/package/child-process-promise) package.
 The image is first downloaded locally from the Firebase Storage bucket to the `tmp` folder using the [google-cloud](https://github.com/GoogleCloudPlatform/google-cloud-node) SDK.

 The dependencies are listed in [functions/package.json](functions/package.json).